-Home » Home » Tips on Transitioning Container Gardens to Fall
+Home Ā» Home Ā» Tips on Transitioning Container Gardens to Fall

 Tips on Transitioning Container Gardens to Fall

-Fall is in the air and cooler weather is here.
-Now is the perfect time to refresh summer flower pots and transition container gardens to fall.
 Do your summer flower pots and container gardens start looking bedraggled and ready for a change by the end of summer?
 Mine sure do.
-Using the same summer container gardens, flower pots, and planters that you already have and reviving and refreshing them for Fall is a great way to save time and money.
-When you’re finished you will have a fall container garden to add some fall decorative touches to your outdoor space.
-We’ll cover all the tips and steps for transitioning container gardens to fall.
+Using the same summer container gardens, flower pots, and planters that you already have, and reviving and refreshing them for Fall, is a great way to save time and money.
+When you’re finished you will have a fall container garden to add some fall decorative touches to your outdoor space!
+Here are tips and steps for transitioning container gardens to fall.

-First off, a little disclaimer, I am not a landscape designer.
-Here at Gingham Gardens, we’re just normal, middle-class folks that love to garden and like to make our little corner of the world beautiful.
+First off, a little disclaimer.
+Here at Gingham Gardens, we’re just normal folks that love to garden and like to beautify our little corner of the world!
 The planters in this post aren’t fancy by any stretch of the imagination.
-But, if that’s what you like, the basic principles of transitioning your summer flower containers to fall are the same.
+But no matter your taste, the basic principles of transitioning your summer flower containers to fall are the same.
 Read on and I think you will agree this is simple enough for even non-gardeners to accomplish.

 This post contains affiliate links.
 If you click on